Fast and Provable Tensor Robust Principal Component Analysis via Scaled Gradient Descent: Acknowledgements

 \section{Acknowledgements}

-The work of H. Dong, T.~Tong and Y.~Chi is supported in part by Office of Naval Research under N00014-19-1-2404, by Air Force Research Laboratory under FA8750-20-2-0504, and by National Science Foundation under CAREER ECCS-1818571, CCF-1901199 and ECCS-2126634.
-The work of H. Dong is also supported by a CIT Dean's Fellowship.
+The work of H. Dong, T.~Tong and Y.~Chi is supported in part by Office of Naval Research under N00014-19-1-2404, by Air Force Research Laboratory under FA8750-20-2-0504, by National Science Foundation under CAREER ECCS-1818571, CCF-1901199 and ECCS-2126634, and by Department of Transportation under 693JJ321C000013.
+The work of H. Dong is also supported by CIT Dean's Fellowship, Liang Ji-Dian Graduate Fellowship, and Michel and Kathy Doreau Graduate Fellowship in Electrical and Computer Engineering at Carnegie Mellon University.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.